Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles as factors that change representations of spaces

 \begin{definition}[see e.g.~\cite{Sch02,SchCCA}] A {\it multi-represented space} is a set $X$ equipped with a partial multi-surjection $\delta_X\pcolon\tpbf{N}\tto\tpbf{N}$.
 If $x\in\delta_X(p)$ then $p$ is called a {\it name} or a {\it code} of $x$.
 A map $f\colon X\to Y$ is {\it continuous} if there exists a continuous function $F\pcolon\tpbf{N}\to\tpbf{N}$ which, given a $\delta_X$-name of $x\in X$, returns a $\delta_Y$-name of $f(x)\in Y$.
 If such an $F$ is computable, we say that $f$ is {\it computable}. \end{definition}

+Also, if a transparent map $U$ is given, one may define the notion of $U$-continuity ($U$-computability) of a map $f\colon X\to Y$ by replacing the condition of $F$ with that of being $U$-continuous ($U$-computable).

-For example, a name of a null set $N$ in a Polish space may be given by a certain $G_\delta$-witness of its nullness, i.e., a $G_\delta$-code of a null $G_\delta$ set $L\supseteq N$ (see e.g.~\cite{DHBook}).
+\begin{example} A name of a null set $A$ in a Polish space may be given by a certain $G_\delta$-witness of its nullness, i.e., a $G_\delta$-code of a null $G_\delta$ set $L\supseteq A$ (see e.g.~\cite{DHBook}).
 However, a null $G_\delta$ set may cover many null sets, so a $G_\delta$-code of such a null $G_\delta$ set gives a name of a lot of null sets.
-As another example, consider the space of countable structures in a fixed language: A countable structure $M$ is isomorphic to a structure on $\N$, which can be coded as a stream, and we think that such a stream codes all isomorphic copies of $M$.
-An equivalent notion to multi-represented space is used, for example, in realizability theory, where it is called assembly; see also Section \ref{sec:assembly}.
+The (multi-)represented space of null sets plays important roles in both set theory and computability theory (for the latter, especially in the theory of algorithmic randomness \cite{DHBook}). \end{example}

+Above we have given examples of coding by natural numbers and streams, but more generally, the theory of coding with a relative PCA (that unifies the notions of numbering, representation, multi-representation, etc.)~has also been studied in realizability theory and related areas.
+There, an equivalent notion to multi-represented space (with respect to a relative PCA) is called assembly; see also Section \ref{sec:assembly}.

-We now explain an operation of changing the way a space is accessed using an oracle, which is the basis of the second view of oracle.
+We now explain an operation of changing the way a space is accessed using an oracle, which is the basis of the second view of oracle mentioned in Section \ref{sec:intro-oracle}.
 In de Brecht-Pauly \cite{dB14,PaBr15}, the relativization of a represented space by an oracle is defined in the following manner.

 \begin{definition}[\cite{dB14,PaBr15}] Let $U\pcolon\tpbf{N}\to\tpbf{N}$ be a transparent map.
 Then given a represented space $X=(X,\delta_X)$ and a continuous map $f\colon X\to Y$ on represented spaces, define a represented space $U(X)$ and a function $U(f)\colon U(X)\to U(Y)$ as follows: